 A Podcast Where History Meets True Crime

-A cash-strapped Chicago hospital resorted to paying people to pretend they’re sick…simply to fill up the beds.
-This massive insurance fraud scheme resulted in hundreds of unnecessary heart surgeries and multiple deaths.
-Hear the extreme lengths the government went to stop the fraud and why many believe the person responsible walked away unscathed.
-If the Walls Could Talk Podcast shares the tangled history of Chicago’s Edgewater Hospital and the true crimes that destroyed it.
-The complete podcast series is now available.
+A cash-strapped Chicago Hospital paid people to pretend they’re sick…simply to pad the bottom line.
+This massive insurance fraud scheme resulted in hundreds of unnecessary heart surgeries that claimed multiple lives.
+Hear the extreme lengths the government took to stop the fraud and why many believe the wrong person took the fall.

 Subscribe